speterlin/quant-trading/README.md

 ## Python script for Crypto (programs/crypto/crypto_kucoin_<<your_username>>)

+Notice that no portfolio_account is declared since I haven't implemented many algorithms in crypto space

 ```python
 import speterlin_crypto.module1 as crypto # always run from quant-trading root directory (Developer/quant-trading) because crypto includes functions which saves / retrieves data in paths off of this root directory